This post was most recently updated on January 18th, 2022

 In this article: You’ll find a tutorial on how to white wash wood in just a few easy steps.
 Specifically, it focuses on how to white wash shiplap, but, you can use it for any project, including learning how to white wash wood furniture!
 White washed wood is one of my favourite effects!
 The look is so soft, warm and inviting!
 And, the best part?
 It’s super easy to achieve!
 You don’t need to be a professional to use this step-by-step tutorial!

 How to white wash shiplap is definitely one of the top 5 questions I get asked the most over on Instagram.
-In case you missed it, in my last blog post, I answered the most popular question of all: The Blue Striped Poufs Everyone Asks Me About: Where to Buy Them!
+Similarly, I get asked a bunch about how to white wash wood furniture.
+(Oh, and, in case you missed it, in my last blog post, I answered the most popular question of all: The Blue Striped Poufs Everyone Asks Me About: Where to Buy Them!)

 Why We Chose White Wash Shiplap vs Painted